 The Breton War of Succession, which ran concurrently with the first part of the Hundred Years War, was also known as the War of the Two Jeannes.

 Russian leaders used a limited number of names.
-From XIV to XVI century, they were almost exclusively named either Ivan or Vasily.
+From the 14th to 16th centuries, they were almost exclusively named either Ivan or Vasily.
 Keep in mind, they used patronymics, so they all were also Ivan Vasilyevich or Vasily Ivanovich.
-The trend resumed in XIX century, when Russia had three Alexanders and two Nicholases.
+The trend resumed in the 19th century, when Russia had three Alexanders and two Nicholases.
 The last Tsar even named his son Alexy with intention that his heir would break the tradition... and guess what, they made a Revolution to never let him do it.

 The royal house of Prussia would often do something similar in the case of duplication.
 For instance in the late 18th century, King Frederick William III had a younger brother called Louis, but there was another Prince Louis, son of Prince Ferdinand (the youngest brother of King Frederick the Great), who was therefore called Prince Louis Ferdinand, even though Ferdinand was not one of his Christian names.
 Frederick William III had another brother called William as well as a younger son called William (later William I of Prussia and Germany).
 The former was sometimes called "Wilhelm Bruder" (William brother).